thomas-neitmann/docker-rstudio/README.md

 # docker-rstudio
- STduio in a Docker Container
+ RStudio in a Docker Container